 A credit report typically has six parts:

 1. Personal history.
-Check to make sure your name, social security number, birth date, address and other information
+Check to make sure your name, social security number, birth date, address and other information is correct.

 2. Employment history.
 This helps confirm your identity.
 Make sure that it is accurate and up-to-date.